bruno-delfino1995/kateto/docs/index.md

 ## About

-KCT is a tool for taming the Kubernetes configuration beast by using [Jsonnet](http://jsonnet.org/) while borrowing approaches and concepts from early contestants such as [Tanka](https://helm.sh/) and [Helm](https://helm.sh/).
+Kateto is a tool for taming the Kubernetes configuration beast by using [Jsonnet](http://jsonnet.org/) while borrowing approaches and concepts from early contestants such as [Tanka](https://helm.sh/) and [Helm](https://helm.sh/).

 <a name="motivation"></a>